 SAF has 15 national awards, and Presidential Field Forester and Fellow awards that honors scientists, researchers, educators, innovators, leaders, communicators, field foresters, employers, local SAF units, and others who have made significant impact on forestry in the United States and internationally.

-Nominations for the 2022 awards cycle will open in January and are due March 15.
+To learn more about these awards, visit https://www.eforester.org/awards.
+Nominations for the 2023 awards cycle will open in January and are due March 15.

 Presidential Field Forester Award

 It is appropriate that SAF recognize those members of our profession who actively practice professional forestry in the field.
 Practitioners are the true foundation of our profession.
 Practitioners often operate in nearly complete anonymity, yet their actions are the single most important contribution to the viability and understanding of our profession.
 This is where forestry truly happens and it is important that we recognize those who perform the art and science of forestry each and every day.

 There are a large number of field foresters in District 1 (Alaska, Inland Empire and Washington State SAF) who should be recognized for their talent and accomplishments.
 These deserving individuals can be found in all regions of the U.S. Using SAF presidential prerogative, 11 members-one from each of the eleven SAF districts-will be selected by the District Board Representative to receive an outstanding field forester achievement award each year.

 The Fellow Award recognizes extraordinary contribution to forestry through 1) a strong continuing commitment through direct SAF volunteer activities; and 2) exemplary action and sustained leadership, and 3) advancement of the forestry profession in at least one of the following areas: a) application of forestry b) education c) public policy d) research or e) technology transfer.

 2022 District 1 Fellow Committee

 Timothy R. Keith, Chair